nemethconsulting/uw-rhs/docs/tut-retrieve-wlr.md

 <a id="3"></a>
 ## Retrieve all win/loss records for the league using Postman Desktop

-1. At various points in the season, you will want to see all teams' records to calculate standings.
+1. Retrieve all teams' records at any point during the season to calculate standings.
 You can do this using a simple `GET` call.

     * **METHOD**: GET
     * **URL**: `{base_url}/teams`
     * **Headers**:
-        * `Content-Type: application/json
+        * `Content-Type: application/json'

 The response should look like: